 Does your group of friends like games that have trading and negotiations set in space?
 Sidereal Confluence has you covered!
 Choose from nine distinct alien races, each with unique abilities and decks, and form a trade federation.
 This federation lives and dies based on the traded resource cubes and developed technologies.

 Sidereal Confluence encourages your 8 players to cooperate because no single race can thrive if they isolate themselves.
-The game features open trading, which then leads to players using acquired resources to run their individual economies.
+The game features open trading which then leads to players using acquired resources to run their individual economies.
 As the game goes on, players can even share researched technologies.
 Playing the same game in split groups can enhance the overall experience by fostering camaraderie.

 Lovers of Sidereal Confluence say that two features sell this game best: Simultaneous play and the unique asymmetrical gameplay that ensures no two games are ever the same.